A flexible solution for FATCA compliance

 The General Data Protection Regulation (GDPR), the FCA market study on asset management and, remuneration and disclosures are just some of the regulatory issues asset managers need to focus on throughout 2016.

-Customized online compliance training from Thomson Reuters, designed to fit your organization’s unique needs, and including anti-money laundering, diversity, sensitivity, and HIPAA courses.
+Customized online compliance training from Thomson Reuters, designed to fit your organization’s unique needs, including AML, diversity, sensitivity, and HIPAA courses.

 Thomson Reuters Screening Resolution Service is a KYC, third party and denied party risk screening service that highlights positive and possible matches for any customer identification program.